zhongwm/cable/README.md

-# Cable - scala ssh client library
+# Cable - scala ssh library

 ## A SSH client lib that is Functional, Monadic